-Emerick Dee is in his 19th year of teaching and eighth year as choir teacher at Traverse City West Middle School.
-Mr. Dee is the lead choir teacher at WMS where he is responsible for the 6th-8th Grade Choirs as well as the Madrigal Singers, totaling over 300 students!
+Emerick Dee is in his 20th year of teaching and ninth year as choir teacher at Traverse City West Middle School.
+Mr. Dee is the lead choir teacher at WMS where he is responsible for the 6th-8th Grade Choirs as well as the Madrigal Singers, totaling nearly 300 students!

 Mr. Dee formerly taught at Roscommon HS & MS and Morley Stanwood Community Schools after graduating from Central Michigan University in 2003.
 His involvement in the Michigan School Vocal Music Association is extensive and his students consistently receive top ratings and high commendation from MSVMA adjudicators.
-His 8th Grade Treble Choir was chosen to perform at Choral Hour as part of the Michigan Music Conference in 2020.
+His 8th Grade Treble Choir was chosen to perform at Choral Hour as part of the Michigan Music Conference in 2019.
 He directed the 7-8-9 TTB State Honors Choir in 2016.
-He accompanied several State Honors Choirs from 2009 through 2020.
+He accompanied numerous State Honors Choirs from 2009 through 2020.
 He serves the MSVMA members frequently as an adjudicator and clinician/consultant.
 He regularly presents sessions at the MSVMA Summer Conference and the Michigan Music Conference.
 He has served on the Full Board of MSVMA as a District Manager and as a Supervisor for State Choral Festival.
 He is a contributing content provider for Musician's Toolkit, an online music education resource for teachers and students.
 He enjoys giving private piano, guitar, and voice lessons and serving on his church's worship team.
 Emerick loves spending time with his wife, Janelle, and four children (Piper, David, William and Georgiana).